-Every activity or pastime has its own set of rules that helps us navigate the acceptable social standards, allows us to stay safe, and provides an environment where both you and others can enjoy themselves.
+Every activity or pastime has its own set of rules (often unofficial) that helps us navigate the acceptable social standards, allows us to stay safe, and provides an environment where both you and others can enjoy themselves.
 These rules are often referred to as etiquette, which the Oxford Dictionary defines as ‘the rules of polite or correct behaviour in a society’.
 An example about which most people can relate, even if they have never done it, is learning how to drive a car.
 While the rules of the road vary from country to country most of us can remember learning to drive and being taught not just the road rules but also road etiquette by instructors, parents or older siblings.
 In addition, there was usually a printed book or if you’re a bit younger the Internet where we could study and learn these ‘rules’ to ensure we knew what we were doing and helping us to become safe drivers.

 Hiking is no different.
 There is a set off rules/etiquette, unwritten in most cases, which help us to not only be safe hikers but also to ensure we don’t annoy everyone else on the trail.
 Unfortunately unlike driving, there is no formal structure unless you learn your skills in organisations such as the Scouts.
 In most case they are something we pick up when hiking in groups and observing others.
 But what if you hike alone and don’t tend to interact with other hikers, where do you learn the ‘road rules’ for hiking?

 The following is a list of commonly accepted hiking ‘rules and etiquette’ that will help us all to become better more courteous hikers.